-This is an exciting new 'befriending' project being piloted at Stour Surgery, in partnership with Christchurch Community Partnership.
+This is an exciting 'befriending' project in partnership with Stour Surgery and the Christchurch Community Partnership.
 The project has been funded by Dorset Community Foundation, Sovereign Housing and NHS Dorset Clinical Commissioning Group.

 ‘The aim of the project is to support people in the Christchurch area who don't have a network of family/friends to give that practical help and support in times of crisis or illness.
 It may be a young mum who breaks her ankle and needs help getting her children to school, or an older person who comes out of hospital and needs someone to help them rebuild their confidence in coping.......or any number of other scenarios.
 It is the community helping the community and both recipient and donor benefiting from the experience’.
 Rev Sandra Prudom, Chair of Christchurch Community Partnership.